plance/wordpress-plugin-plance-redirects-for-htaccess/readme.txt

 == Installation ==

-1. Unzip and upload the "plance-redirects-for-htaccess" to the '/wp-content/plugins/' directory.
+1. Unzip and upload the "redirects-for-htaccess" to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the "Htaccess Redirect" page in the "Tools" menu.